-After five years of intensive R&D and testing we began selling these units in late 2015 and now have six in service in several world class facilities including Capitol Records, Kevin Gray's Cohearent Audio, and several others.
+After five years of intensive R&D and testing we began selling these units in late 2015 and now have approximately 15 in service in world class facilities including Capitol Records, Kevin Gray's Cohearent Audio, and many others.

 Physical and Operational Description: